myechuri/ukonvrt/README.md

 ## Input

-Ful path of a user application.
+Full path of a user application.

 Supported application types:
 - ELF binary (64-bit LSB executable, x86-64)
 - Java (JDK 7)
 - [Work In Progress] Node.js

-If you have an application type that is currently not supported, please file a GitHub issue.
+If you have an application type that is currently not supported, please [file a GitHub issue](https://github.com/myechuri/ukonvrt/issues/new).
 Thanks!

 ## Output